 The Scotch Whisky Experience

-Visit the new Scotch Whisky Experience for a sensational journey!
+The Scotch Whisky Experience offers sensational whisky journey for all tastes.
 Take a swirling, bubbling barrel ride through a replica distillery as you become part of the whisky making process.
 Along the way you'll hear the stories behind this magical craft, with expert tour guides and whisky advisors with you every sip of the way.
-We'll help you discover the aromas and flavours that appeal to your palate and lead you to your perfect Single Malt Whisky.
+The Scotch Whisky experts will help you discover the aromas and flavours that appeal to your palate and lead you to your perfect Single Malt Whisky.

 Royal Mile Whiskies

 Royal Mile Whiskies was set up as a specialist malt whisky retailer, based on Edinburgh's historic Royal Mile.
-An independent, Scottish-owned shop located in Scotland, Royal Mile Whiskies specialises in single malt scotch whisky, but also sells Irish whiskey, bourbon whiskey, grain whisky and blends.
-We were very proud to win Whisky Magazine's 'Retailer of the Year' award in 2003, 2004, 2006, 2007, 2010 and 2011.
+An independent, Scottish-owned shop, Royal Mile Whiskies specialises in single malt scotch whisky, offering a comprehensive selection of hard-to-find Scotch whiskies as well as Irish, American and Japanese brands, not to mention bourbons, cigars, rum and other fine and rare spirits.

 The Scotch Malt Whisky Society

-As a member of The Scotch Malt Whisky Society you can discover the very best single cask, single malt whisky available to mankind anywhere in the universe.
-Capturing rarity and perfection in a glass, the Society's single malt whisky attracts curious and discerning whisky lovers from all corners of the world.
-Only ever bottled from a single cask, selected from a range of over 120 whisky distilleries every Society whisky bottling is exceptional.
-Visit us and discover why the Society is the world's premier destination for the true malt whisky lover.
+As a member of The Scotch Malt Whisky Society, you can discover the very best single cask, single malt whisky available to in the world.
+Capturing rarity and perfection in a glass, the Society's single malt whisky attracts curious and discerning whisky lovers from all corners of the globe.
+Only ever bottled from a single cask and selected from a range of over 120 whisky distilleries, every Society whisky bottling is exceptional.
+The world's premier destination for the true malt whisky lover.

 Glenkinchie Distillery (19 miles)

-A visit to Glenkinchie - the home of The Edinburgh Malt involves a short and pleasant drive from the City centre into the rolling farmland of East Lothian.
-Here you can see a working distillery, the making of a Capital Malt in every respect.
+A visit to Glenkinchie - the home of The Edinburgh Malt - involves a short and pleasant drive from the City centre into the rolling farmland of East Lothian.
+Here you can see a working distillery and the making of a Capital Malt in every respect.
 An exhibition of malt whisky is housed in the listed red brick building which was formerly the floor Maltings.
-At the bar a taste of the Glenkinchie Single Malt which has a long, warm finish, with a floral and fruity spiciness.
+At the bar, visitors can enjoy a taste of the Glenkinchie Single Malt which has a long, warm finish, with a floral and fruity spiciness.

 Tullibardine Distillery (50 miles)

 Tullibardine Distillery nestles at the foot of the Ochil Hills in Perthshire, where the Highlands of Scotland begin.
 These hills are renowned for the crystal purity of their spring water.
 The Distillery draws its water from the same source which fed the first public brewery in Scotland and from where King James IV purchased beer to celebrate his coronation in 1488.
-Today Tullibardine (built on the site of the brewery) reigns supreme as a fine malt whisky of majestic qualities.
-It is considered 'Eminently quaffable'.
+Today, Tullibardine (built on the site of the brewery) reigns supreme as a fine malt whisky of majestic qualities and is considered 'Eminently quaffable'.